are you in?

 Like Teachable, Podia provides the option to host both digital products and online courses.
 Furthermore, Podia offers email marketing integration with no cap on the number of subscribers or emails sent.
 If that isn’t enough, Podia offers a very simple, 2-step checkout process, which increases your chances of converting potential customers.

-Podia has a simple and easy user interface.
+Podia has a simple and easy course builder user interface.
 In addition, it offers affordable plans with no transaction fees paid to the platform.
 For instance, you can sign up for Teachable’s free plan, but you will be charged money on every transaction.
 Needless to say, this quickly adds up.
-On the other hand, Podia has a full feature set without the platform related transaction fees which means you keep more money.
+On the other hand, Podia has a full feature set without the platform-related transaction fees which means you keep more money.

 - Custom domain, color, and branding.

-- Ability to use embedded forms to collect emails from your website.
+- Ability to use embedded forms to collect emails from the landing pages on your website.